Joshua3255/josh-oasis/README.md

   - Create, read, update, and delete bookings.
   - Check-in and check-out management.
+  - Add restaurant used amount by guests

 - **Cabin Management**:

   - Manage cabin details and availability.

+- **Restaurant Management**:

+  - Manage restaurants details and availability.

 - **User and Guest Management**: